Felipe-Lohan/Dungeon_World/Immolator_-_Streamlined.md

 * ☐ **This Killing Fire:** Add the following tags to your options for Burning Brand –  _messy, forceful, reach, near, far_.

-* ☐ **Firebrand:** When you **introduce a new idea to an NPC**, roll+CHA.
+* ☐ **Fanning The Flames:** When you **introduce a new idea to an NPC**, roll+CHA.
 On a 10+ They believe the idea to be their own and take to it with fervour On a 7-9, Their passion fades after a day or two.
-On a miss, they respond negatively, speaking out against the idea.
+On a miss, they respond negatively, speaking out against the idea. İf you’re level 6 or higher, you may choose to apply the effects of this move to a group of people – a dozen or so – all at once, before rolling.

 * ☐ **Ogdru Jahad:** Gain the Wizard move Ritual.
 The GM will always tell you what you have to sacrifіce to gain the effect you desire.